 Full-text subset of PubMed.
 PMC contains more than 6 million full-text records, spanning several centuries of biomedical and life science research (late 1700s to present).
 Content is added to the archive through journal and publisher program deposit, author manuscript deposit, and digitization projects.

 Use the search box on the library's home page, selecting the "Books & More" tab.
 On the results page, limit to Books using the filters under "Filter My Results".
 If you only want E-books, also limit to "Full-Text Online".
 You can also search our e-book databases directly.
-Note that ProQuest Academic Complete and ProQuest EBook Central are only available to students enrolled at FHSU.
+Note that ProQuest Academic Complete and ProQuest EBook Central are only available to FHSU and FHSU Tech NC HAYS students.

 Reference e-books on a wide range of topics.
 Sources include dictionaries, encyclopedias, key concepts, key thinkers, handbooks, atlases, and more.
 Search by keyword or browse titles by topic.